Types of Malnutrition

 - Joint deformities

 Lab values are taken to construct an appropriate treatment plan.
 Diagnosis is based on the following lab tests:

-- Hemoglobin: a level lower than 40 g/L is indicative of severe anemia.
+- Hemoglobin levels lower than 40 g/L are indicative of severe anemia.

 - Examination of blood smears by microscopy: parasite detection is indicative of infection.

-- Albumin: It gives an idea to the prognosis.
-Albumin value lower than 35 g/L is indicative of severe protein synthesis impairment.
+- Albumin value lower than 35 g/L is indicative of severe protein synthesis impairment.